 - Set up Taxes

-Your product prices will include taxes as applicable in the country you are selling your goods in.
+Your product prices will include taxes as applicable in the country where you are selling your goods.
 Hence, according to the standard law and requirements, make the required tax settings and save the changes made.

 - Launch your website